kisslinux/kiss/README.md

 ## How does each operator work?

-Kiss has 6 different "operators".

-- `build`: Build a package.
-- `checksum`: Generate checksums for a package.
-- `install`: Install a built package.
-- `remove`: Remove an installed package.
-- `list`: List installed packages.
-- `update`: List packages with available updates.

 ### `kiss build pkg`

 Kiss's `build` operator handles a package from its source code to the installable `.tar.gz` file.
 Sources are downloaded, checksums are verified, dependencies are checked and the package is compiled then packaged.